Submissions

 Suggesting potential reviewers

-It is recommended that you suggest potential reviewers for your article.
-Please provide e-mail addresses, areas of expertise, and information that will help the Editor to verify the identity of the reviewer (e.g. link to ORCID/WoS/Scopus/Scholar profile).
-Intentionally falsifying information, e.g. suggesting reviewers with a false name or e-mail address, will result in the rejection of your article and may impact future submissions.
+We recommend that you suggest potential reviewers for your article.
+Please provide their email addresses, areas of expertise, and any additional information to help the Editor verify their identity (e.g., ORCID/WoS/Scopus/Scholar profile links).
+Intentionally falsifying information, such as suggesting reviewers with false names or email addresses, will result in article rejection and may impact future submissions.
 You can use the "Comments for the Editor" option or upload a document to recommend potential reviewers.
+The Editor will decide whether to invite the proposed reviewers while the authors will not see which reviewers have been assigned according to the review model.
+Therefore, it is at the full discretion of the editors to follow or not follow the authors' suggestion.

 Peer Review